apdavison/hbp-validation-client/README.md

 A Python package for working with the Human Brain Project Model Validation Framework
 ====================================================================================

-Andrew Davison and Shailesh Appukuttan, CNRS, February-November 2017
+Andrew Davison and Shailesh Appukuttan, CNRS, 2017-2022

 Documentation: http://hbp-validation-client.readthedocs.io